Agave parryi var. huachucensis ‘Wakefield’

 While often referred to by the scientific binomial Agave ornithobroma, a common name is "Bird-Breathing Agave", this common name stems from the specific epithet "ornithobroma," a combination of Greek words.
 "Ornitho" likely refers to birds and is very commonly used when referring to birds and their environment.
 "Broma" likely refers to food or eating and can be found in many plant names.
 The meaning refers to the possible traditional usage of the plant to birds as a food source, or the potential for birds to somehow utilize the plant (such as in nesting) or for the observation of birds associated with the plant.
 These elements combine to give an impression of this connection to a bird habitat that would have been used on plants growing on the edges of bird habitat within the agave’s local areas.
 The common name may likely have arisen as an accurate and observant method of reflecting the plant’s characteristics in particular locations.

-Agave ortgiesiana
+Agave megalodonta

 4. Plant Description and Characteristics